Jet (gemstone): Medieval

 Medieval jet use appears to have been largely limited to religious items such as crosses and Rosary beads.
 During the period there was a belief that water drunk from jet bowls could help with labour.
-A jet bowl held in the Museum of London may have been designed to allow for this.
+A 15th century jet bowl held in the Museum of London may have been designed to allow for this.

 Jet became a valued costume accessory in the 16th century.
 Mary, Queen of Scots, owned jet buttons and clothes embroidered with jet beads.
 Elizabeth I bought 1000 "black jet bugle drops" to embroider headdresses in 1587.
 Anne of Denmark ordered a gown of "double burret" silk in June 1597 loaded with jet passementerie and 360 jet buttons.
 The gown was too heavy to wear and she ordered it to be remade with less jet.